nylander/Easy_webshare_on_UPPMAX/README.md

             webshare.sh -f <folder> -u <user>

         The <folder> will be created if not already present.
-        Also note that the folder must reside inside a projects 'webshare' folder.
+        Also note that the folder must reside inside a projects 'webexport' folder.

 ## Download